Can Investors Live in Their Buy to Let Property?

 Why Can’t I Live in My Property If I Have a Buy to Let Mortgage?

-As mentioned, if you live in a property that has been financed by a buy to let mortgage, you would be in breach of your mortgage agreement.
+As mentioned, if you live in a property that has been financed by a buy-to-let mortgage, you would be in breach of your mortgage agreement.

-The Financial Conduct Authority (FCA) in the UK categorises residential mortgages and buy to let mortgages differently.
+The Financial Conduct Authority (FCA) in the UK categorises residential mortgages and buy-to-let mortgages differently.

-The buy to let rules and terms for buy to let mortgages dictate that a property should only be let out to tenants.
+The buy-to-let rules and terms for buy-to-let mortgages dictate that a property should only be let out to tenants.

 This is because the Ministry of Housing, Communities, and Local Government considers these properties part of the private rented sector.

-Another factor to consider is that with a buy to let mortgage, monthly income usually covers repayments.
+Another factor to consider is that with a buy-to-let mortgage, monthly income usually covers repayments.
 Therefore, a lack of or complete loss of rental income is of concern to your mortgage lender.

-Mortgage interest rates and the minimum deposit needed is also often higher for buy to let mortgages, which is another way that they differ from standard residential mortgages.
+Mortgage interest rates and the minimum deposit needed is also often higher for buy-to-let mortgages, which is another way that they differ from standard residential mortgages.

-Long story short, it’s not worth it to try living in your buy to let property if you’re paying for the investment with a buy to let mortgage.
+Long story short, it’s not worth it to try living in your buy-to-let property if you’re paying for the investment with a buy-to-let mortgage.

-What If I Live in My Buy to Let Property and Get Caught?
+What If I Live in My Buy-to-Let Property and Get Caught?

-If you’re caught living in a buy to let property that is financed by a mortgage, the following could happen:
+If you’re caught living in a buy-to-let property that is financed by a mortgage, the following could happen:

 • You could end up on the Rogue Landlord Database.
 This is a database introduced in 2018 that helps authorities identify landlords who have been found breaking the rules and/or committing illegal activity.